linge006/FittingToxicokineticModels/README.md

-Download the 6 R files and start running from "Organisms_ToxKin.R".
+Download the 6 .R files and start running from "Organisms_ToxKin.R".
 The .csv and .txt contain toxicokinetic data for two different organisms, Gammarus Pulex and Folsomia candida as well as the simulated datasets.